NHS Scotland's national screening programmes have resumed with new safety measures

 Bowel screening kits will be issued when NHS Scotland have caught up with colonoscopy appointments.

 Breast screening resumes

-The breast screening service will resume on 3 August.
+The breast screening service has resumed.

 Letters will be prioritised for those invited for breast screening before the pause who were unable to attend or had their appointment cancelled.

-Cervical screening resumes
+Cervical screening has resumed

 Anyone invited for cervical screening before the pause should contact their GP practice to make an appointment.
 This applies to anyone who was yet to make an appointment or who had made an appointment which was then cancelled.

 Appointment invitations and reminders are now being posted, with invitations sent first to those who receive more frequent (non-routine) cervical screening appointments.